LEBaldy/campaign-event-item-calculator/README.md

 ###   Purpose:

 Given an input time remaining and current, spent, and purchased campaign items, the calculator will output the average rate prediction for campaign drop event with a range of error.
 It will also give the prediction based on current rate so far into the event.
-It also gives the probability of the current rate so far and the current rate staying until the end of the event.
+It also gives the probability of the current rate so far, the current rate staying until the end of the event, and probability to reach 2500 items or more for the eminent chest f2p.
+You also have an optional input for a probability of reaching an optional input number of items.

 ###   License